 - Student: $156.00 plus tax, per pass/per year (15% discount)

-- Each person in the carpool will be issued 3 one-day parking permits per semester (Fall, Spring, Summer) for use on days when not carpooling.
+- Free One-Day Parking Permits.
+Each person in the carpool will be issued 3 one-day parking permits per semester (Fall, Spring, Summer) for use on days when not carpooling.
 Faculty/staff will be issued E parking and students will be issued S parking.